Miniaturized Fuel Cell Solution

 Solid Oxide Fuel Cells (SOFCs) have many advantages: high efficiency, fuel versatility, low carbon sensitivity and long lifetime.
 These positive attributes nevertheless require high operation temperature that limits their application to large power solutions.

 We developed a patent pending solution based on composite structure addressing main technical challenges such as scalability, thermomechanical stability, system integration, and thermal packaging at low-cost.
 Our innovative all-in-one solution integrates a complete SOFC system including fuel cell membrane, gas delivery and reforming, heater, and post-combustion chamber.
-This allow to produce small, efficient and cost effective systems.
+This allows us to produce small, efficient and cost effective systems.

 Our value propositions are: